Diploma of Music - CC41

 1 years full-time, 2 years part-time

-The aim of the Diploma of Music is to provide you with the opportunity to develop musical knowledge and skills that will prepare you for a career in music or further tertiary study in music.
+The aim of the Diploma of Music is to provide you with the opportunity to develop musical knowledge and skills that will prepare you for a career in music or further tertiary study in music at our Central Queensland Conservatorium of Music, at CQUni Mackay.
 On successful completion of the Diploma of Music, you may choose to continue your study at the second year level in one of the specialisations within the Bachelor of Music degree.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.